How to Reach, Things to Do, and Planning Tips

 Although there are no palm or coconut trees here, the Jolly buoy features a small yet dense tropical forest that covers 70% of the island and can be easily trekked through with the help of a guide.
+Unlike other islands in the region, Jolly Buoy offers a unique terrain and flora, making it a distinctive trekking destination.

 The beach is only present at one side of the island while other sides open up to a cliff that ends in water, which is why it is not advised to stand near the edge of the jungle.
+Jolly Buoy is renowned for its beautiful beach, serene beaches, and pristine white sandy beaches, all of which contribute to its scenic beauty and peaceful atmosphere, making it an ideal spot for relaxation and enjoying the natural surroundings.

 Due to all these efforts, it has the densest and unique coral population in Andaman that supports one of the most richest biodiversity in the isles.
 Wide variety of coral species houses some of the most vibrant and beautiful fishes that are waiting to be explored by adventure lovers.

-The waters near the Jolly Buoy beach is extremely shallow and clear, which allows for a clear view of the sea bottom and all the dwellers.
-Sometimes during low tide, the water becomes so shallow that the corals are almost out of the water, and Snorkeling is restricted at that time.
+The waters near the Jolly Buoy beach is extremely shallow and clear, which allows for a clear view of the sea bottom and all the underwater dwellers.

 But no need to worry about that, there are plenty of rental boats available at the island who will take you deeper into the sea for a great experience.